lhayhurst/legacybot/TUTORIAL.md

 Treaty can be spent using `.treaty spend "Bullet Farm"`, for example.
 Remember you can always do a `-help` with any command, or example `.treaty -help`.

-## Surplus and Need
+### Surplus and Need
-Surplus and need can be managed using the `.surplus` and `.need` commands.
+Surplus and need can also managed using the `.surplus` and `.need` commands.
 They are easy to use.
 To create a surplus, do something like `.surplus add "Barter Goods"`.

 ![surplus-needs](assets/screenshots/surplus-needs.png)